Using Python scripting in Collabora Online

 iframe, and then from the HTML code outside the iframe calls Python scripts in the underlying LibreOffice instance to manipulate data in the document open in the Collabora Online instance.
 Various parameters can be passed to the Python scripts, and return values handled.

-is just for demonstration purposes and very bare-bones visually.
+are just for demonstration purposes and very bare-bones visually.

 The parameter to